Northern Territories Alcohol Labels Study: Modified study

 When the resumption of a reduced version of the study was announced, Tim Stockwell said that the "Alcohol can cause cancer" label was the most effective of the three, and eliminating it "diluted" the experiment.
-He also noted that the study was now shorter than planned and fewer products would be labelled, though he expessed hope that at least 70-80% of products would be labelled.
+He also noted that the study was now shorter than planned and fewer products would be labelled, though he expressed hope that at least 70-80% of products would be labelled.
 He thought it was unlikely that the modified study would be powerful enough to provide clear evidence that the warning labels reduced harmful behaviour, downgrading the study to an awareness-raising exercise.

 The study researchers attributed several motives to the lobbyists; one was to avoid clear study results.
 The researcher's goal was to determine whether a well-designed public-health campaign, including well-designed warning labels, could change behaviour, and cause people to drink less, thus reducing the health harms of alcohol.
 This sort of evidence that warnings are effective was (and is) important in convincing governments to bring in warning labels on nicotine products.
 Governments bringing in alcohol warning labels face less expensive legal battles with industry if they have stronger evidence of public health benefits.

 The researchers expected that any effects would be weakened by the shortening of the study, the loss of the simplest and most effective message, "Alcohol causes cancer", the reduction of the number of different warning labels in rotation, and the cancellation of all of the aspects of the public health campaign other than the labels.
 Media coverage also meant that people in the control site heard about the campaign.
 All this made it harder for the studies to reach a clear conclusion and inform public health policy.